elijahimmer/wlrs-bar/README.md

 **Non Mono space fonts should be supported, but are not tested.** (make a bug report to tell me how they work)

+## Make more bug reports to tell me what I should document (and give me a reason to)